Riktam-Santra/Fludex/README.md

  - Unnessary space between pages.
  - Sometimes, while scrolling back up, all the pages will reload causing the current position of the view to get disoriented.

+## Crashes
+  The app crashes under the following circumstances
+  - If there is no internet
+  - On request timeouts
+  - If rate limit is exceeded
+  I'll try to fix these soon.

 ## Things coming next
  - Read chapters other than only the first chapter.
  - A better search function.